-Sets the proxy IP address for odd-numbered ports using dotted decimal notation.
+Sets the proxy IP address for odd-numbered internal ports (INT) and even-numbered external ports (EXT), using dotted decimal notation.

 When the pip is defined, client address information in Layer 4 requests is replaced with this proxy IP address.